steveross1975/movieDb/README.md

   - Executive Producers

   #### 3.2.
 Insert in DB
-    via POST API the JSON to the DB in a table called movies
+    A POST API pushes the JSON to the DB in a table called movies
 ## Technologies

 ### Backend